 After creating Buffy as a feature film script, Whedon brought it to television in 1996, where it became a cult phenomenon.
-In 2000, Whedon garnered his first Emmy nomination in the category of Outstanding Writing for a Drama Series for his groundbreaking episode entitled Hush.
-In 2002, he wrote, composed and directed a Broadway-style musical episode entitled Once More, With Feeling which received worldwide recognition and spawned an Original Cast Recording soundtrack, which sold more than 400,000 albums worldwide.
+In 2000, Whedon garnered his first Emmy nomination in the category of Outstanding Writing for a Drama Series for his groundbreaking episode entitled “Hush.”
+In 2002, he wrote, composed and directed a Broadway-style musical episode entitled “Once More, With Feeling” which received worldwide recognition and spawned an “Original Cast Recording” soundtrack, which sold more than 400,000 albums worldwide.

 In 1998, Whedon developed and produced Angel through 20th Century Fox Television and his production company, Mutant Enemy.
 The Buffy spin-off gained a loyal following of its own and ran for five seasons on the WB.
 In 2002, he followed up with the critically acclaimed sci-fi drama Firefly for the Fox network.
 In addition to serving as creator and executive producer on Angel, Buffy the Vampire Slayer, and Firefly, Whedon also wrote and directed multiple episodes of each series.